Donich Law - Jordan Donich - Courtroom Sketch

 What Steps can an Employer take if they Suspect an Employee is Misappropriating Funds?

 In order to stop the employee from accessing corporate funds going forward, the employer may approach the individual and suspend or terminate them from their job once enough evidence has been gathered.
 To decide on the best course of action, which can involve making a police report, legal counsel should be engaged.
 The business might also think about pursuing a civil lawsuit to reclaim the money that was stolen.
-Maintaining confidentiality and complying to the appropriate processes are essential throughout this process to prevent lawsuits for wrongful dismissal or slander.
+Maintaining confidentiality and complying to the appropriate processes are essential throughout this process to prevent lawsuits for wrongful dismissal or defamation.

 Law Newbie is a free AI research assistant that can help you safely answer questions about criminal law.